Who is SSM?

 If you are unsure of your employer’s obligations to your employees, you can read our comprehensive guide to EPF, SOCSO, EIS and MTD in Malaysia.

-For foreign employees, you will need to apply on their behalf a work visa.
+For foreign employees, you will need to apply on their behalf for a work visa.
 Foreign business owners are also required to apply for an employment pass under the company.

 Paul Hype Page Malaysia Company Registration Process